Balmer Yard

 Balmer Yard is a rail yard located in the Interbay neighborhood of Seattle, Washington.
 The yard is owned by BNSF Railway, and was built by predecessor Great Northern Railway as Interbay Yard.
-As part of a modernization in the late 1960s, which included a 16-track hump, it was renamed after former GN vice president Thomas Balmer.
+As part of a modernization in the late 1960s, which included a 16-track hump, which is no longer in service, it was renamed after former GN vice president Thomas Balmer.
 The nearby engine servicing area is still known as Interbay.
 The yard is over 80 acre in size and has 41 parallel tracks for switching cars.